lf-edge/ekuiper/docs/en_US/guide/sources/builtin/edgex.md

 ## Global Configuration

-Use can specify the global MQTT configurations here.
+Users can specify the global EdgeX configurations here.
 The configuration items specified in `default` section will be taken as default configurations for all EdgeX connections.

 ### Connection Configurations